- ENFORCEMENT: CLAIMING ASYLUM

 Individuals who are ineligible for asylum may nonetheless be eligible for more limited forms of protection.
-These include protection under Article 3 of the Convention against Torture, which forbids States Parties from extraditing or returning an individual to a country where they risk being tortured or subjected to cruel, degrading, treatment or punishment.
+These include protection under Article 3 of the Convention against Torture, which forbids States parties from extraditing or returning an individual to a country where they risk being tortured or subjected to cruel, inhuman, or degrading treatment or punishment.
 States also grant complementary forms of protection, such as withholding of removal, subsidiary protection, and Temporary Protected Status to individuals who do not meet the definition of a refugee but whose life or freedom would be in danger if returned to their country of nationality or country of habitual residence.
-8 U.S.C. § 1253(h), 1231(b)(3) (U.S.); C.E.S.D.A.
+8 U.S.C. § 1254, 1231(b)(3) (U.S.); C.E.S.D.A.
 L712-1 (Fr.).

 Refugee Status Determinations by the UNHCR

 There are a number of States who host large refugee populations but who are either not a party to the 1951 Convention and 1967 Optional Protocol or who do not have laws or policies in place to address asylum claims.
 These States include a large number of countries in the Middle East and Asia with significant refugee populations, including Egypt, Jordan, Syria, India, Malaysia, Lebanon, and Pakistan.
-See U.N.
-Treaty Collection, Ch.
-V Refugees & Stateless Persons (listing countries that are party to the 1951 Convention); see also, UNHCR, Country Operations Plans (explaining the legal framework of countries where UNHCR operates).
+See UNHCR, State Parties to the 1951 Convention Relating to the Status of Refugees and the 1967 Protocol.
 In such cases, refugee status determinations are carried out by field offices of the United Nations High Commissioner for Refugees (UNHCR).